-The dataset is cumulatively sliced by seven years.
-The nodes are assigned to eight communities of diagnoses based on the Blondel Community Detection algorithm.
-The nodes represent primary investigators and diagnoses.
-Nodes, respective labels and linkages between the nodes are sized by the number of references to diagnoses.
-The maximum number of references (115) is attributed to the ‘Other’ diagnosis.
-The maximum number of connections (15) between nodes is associated with ‘Stroke’ diagnosis and Principal Investigator Stephen Page.
-The top five researchers with the most number of diagnoses referenced on the final cumulative time slice outlined with the color of the respective community as follows: Theresa May-Benson – Autism Spectrum Disorders, Kenneth Ottenbacher – Other diagnoses, Patricia Davies - Sensory integration/processing disorders, and Mary Jane Mulcahey and Corey Mcgee - Spinal cord injuries.
+The dataset was cumulatively sliced by seven years.
+The nodes were assigned to eight communities of diagnoses based on the Blondel Community Detection algorithm.
+The nodes represented primary investigators and diagnoses.
+Nodes, respective labels and linkages between the nodes were sized by the number of references to diagnoses.
+The maximum number of references (115) was attributed to the ‘Other’ diagnosis.
+The maximum number of connections (15) between nodes was associated with the ‘Stroke’ diagnosis and Principal Investigator Stephen Page.
+The top five researchers with the most diagnoses referenced on the final cumulative time slice were outlined with the colors of their respective communities as follows: Theresa May-Benson – Autism Spectrum Disorders, Kenneth Ottenbacher – Other diagnoses, Patricia Davies - Sensory integration/processing disorders, and Mary Jane Mulcahey and Corey McGee - Spinal cord injuries.

 2.5 Data Exploration using Tableau Public